List of United States representatives from Connecticut

 The following is an alphabetical list of United States representatives from the state of Connecticut.
-For chronological tables of members of both houses of the United States Congress from the state (through the present day), see United States congressional delegations from Connecticut.
+For chronological tables of members of both houses of the United States Congress from the state (through the present day), see Connecticut's congressional delegations.
 The list of names should be complete, but other data may be incomplete.

 Current representatives

 Current as of January 3, 2019.